Annkkitaaa/cold-email-generator/README.md

 The workflow integrates web scraping, natural language processing, and a carefully designed user interface to create a seamless experience for business development professionals.

-## License

-Copyright (C) Codebasics Inc. All rights reserved.

-**Additional Terms:** This software is licensed under the MIT License.
-However, commercial use of this software is strictly prohibited without prior written permission from the author.
-Attribution must be given in all copies or substantial portions of the software.